angelozdev/tailwind-design/README.md

 ## Built with

 _Technologies used in the frontend.:_
--  **[Tailwindcss](https://angelozdev.github.io/tailwind-design/public/)** Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
+-  **[Tailwindcss](https://tailwindcss.com/)** Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
 - **[PostCSS](https://postcss.org/)** A tool for transforming CSS with JavaScript

+## Preview
+![./screenshot.png]

 ## License